Skip to content

 What to Avoid Drinking

-During flares, skip:
+During flares, eliminate completely:

 • Coffee (even decaf can irritate)